billkarsh/SpikeGLX/sglhome/docs/help/imroTables.md

 Type 1110: (NP1110,2,0,500,250,1)(0 0 0)(1 0 0)(2 0 0)(3 0 0)(4 0 0)(5 0 0)(6 0 0)(7 0 0)(8 0 0)(9 0 0)(10 0 0)(11 0 0)(12 0 0)(13 0 0)(14 0 0)(15 0 0)(16 0 0)(17 0 0)(18 0 0)(19 0 0)(20 0 0)(21 0 0)(22 0 0)(23 0 0)
 ```

-Generally, The UDP probe NP1110 is an outlier requiring unique format...
+Generally, The UHD probe NP1110 is an outlier requiring unique format...

 - The first entry () of the table is a header containing
 (identifier,number-of-channels).
 Prior to SpikeGLX version 20260115 and